Elite-Care-for-medical-services/ec-FrontEnd/project-0/README.md

 * Write your testing cases and scripts throughout the development process.
 * Consult when stuck, consult when stuck, consult when stuck.
 * Keep your commit messages discriptive and clean to help reviews when going back to old commits.
+* Document your work for co-workers to help them understand and follow along with what you have achieved.